-Nobel laureate Malala returns to Pakistan six years after she was shot by Taliban
+Nobel laureate Malala returns to Pakistan six years after she was shot by Taliban: TV

 After surviving the attack, Yousafzai was airlifted abroad and underwent surgery.

-The Pakistani Taliban, who seized control of her hometown in Pakistan’s Swat Valley before being pushed out by the army in 2009, later claimed the attack in response to her blog for the BBC Urdu service advocating girls’ education.

-The hardline Islamist movement blew up girls’ schools and imposed a strict interpretation of sharia law during their rule over Swat.
+The Pakistani Taliban, who seized control of her hometown in Pakistan’s Swat Valley before being pushed out by the army in 2009, later claimed the attack.
+The hardline Islamist movement closed girls’ schools and imposed a strict interpretation of sharia law during their rule.

 Unable to return to Pakistan after her recovery, Yousafzai moved to Britain, setting up the Malala Fund and supporting local education advocacy groups with a focus on Pakistan, Nigeria, Jordan, Syria and Kenya.